 Even without a permit, your work must still comply with the building codes and ordinances in your area.
 Because of this, we recommend consulting with a project manager prior to beginning even a small project to ensure you are following all the applicable guidelines.

 How to Get a Building Permit in Austin, Texas

-The permitting process in Austin can be complicated, especially if you have never gone through it before.
+The permitting process in Austin can be complicated, especially if you haven’t gone through it before.
 With all the different departments and potential for delays (Austin has a reputation for a complicated and slow permitting process), a single misstep can set you back weeks if not months.

 An experienced project manager based in Austin will be familiar with the city’s permitting process and can help your project move forward on schedule.
 In fact, we feel hiring a project manager is so important that the remainder of this article is written assuming you chose to hire one.